Farid-Yous/qr_code_reader/README.md

 non_max_suppression_fast(boxes, overlap_thresh): Applies non-maximum suppression to filter overlapping bounding boxes.

-# **Example**

-Here's an example of how the QR code reader works:

-Input Image: The initial image containing the QR code (cropped_qr.png).

-Template Image: A small corner of the QR code used for template matching (corner.png).

-Output: The processed image with the correct orientation and the decoded QR code data.

-# **Troubleshooting**

-Ensure that the template image is properly prepared and matches a recognizable feature in the QR code.

-Adjust the threshold parameter in the template_matching function if you're having trouble detecting matches.

-# **Future Improvements**

-Implement support for detecting and decoding multiple QR codes in a single image.

-Add error handling for various edge cases, such as low-quality images or very high rotation angles.

 # **Contact**
 If you have any questions or suggestions, feel free to contact Farid at farid.yous@ucdconnect.ie.